jbytecode/OPTIMEO/README.md

 Analyze the results of your experiments and model the response of your process.

 ### With the Python package

+You might want to use the app as a Python package in order to integrate it in your own code, or to automate some tasks.
+For example:

+- you are maybe using a robotic platform to run your experiments and characterize your results, and you want to use Bayesian Optimization to suggest new experiments to run automatically
+- you are running a simulation and you want to optimize its parameters using Design of Experiment and Bayesian Optimization.

 You can also use the app as a Python package (see [Installation](#installation)).
 You can import the different modules of the app and use them in your own code.
 Here is an example of how to use the app as a package: